Definition

 This guide gives you the Conversion System beginner framework: pick one gap, map the workflow, add the right automation, and measure buyer movement.

-1. Start With One Revenue Gap
+1. Start With One workflow gap

 Do not build automation because a tool can do it.
 Build it because a specific handoff, delay, or blind spot is costing the business revenue.